Today I’m calling you out… Let’s all get SUPER honest with ourselves. How many of us are good at waiting????

 The verse doesn’t just say to wait on the Lord though, it also says He will strengthen your heart while you’re waiting.
 I don’t know about you, but my heart needs strengthened when it comes to waiting.

 For years I suffered from panic attacks where I felt like my heart was going to beat out of my chest every time I faced a serious issue in my life.
 As I’ve learned to wait upon the Lord more patiently, I’ve noticed a direct correlation in the way my heart feels.
-There was nothing outside wrong (I went to the cardiologist to be sure), but there were things very spiritually and emotionally wrong with my heart.
+There was nothing physically wrong (I went to the cardiologist to be sure), but there were things very spiritually and emotionally wrong with my heart.

 I realized I can continue down the road of anxiety and put my body into a state of complete terror and panic, or I can take those thoughts captive (easier said than done; this is a practice that takes constant repetition and consistency) and give them fully over to the Lord.
 Dwelling on it doesn’t change the situation, but it does weaken my heart.
 Today definitely has enough troubles of its own, I do not need to go borrowing trouble for tomorrow too.
 I don’t need to go chasing after them or looking for them through the windows of my mind.
 If the view is clear and peaceful at this precise moment, savor it.
 Only concern yourself with trouble once it appears in your actual line of sight, not in your imagination.

-That doesn’t mean I don’t (often) find myself sometimes back at the window out of habit, feeling like that dog in the picture above when I’m waiting on an answer, but I’ve found that now that I’ve developed more patience, I wait more with expectancy than anxiety.
+That doesn’t mean I don’t (often) find myself back at the window out of habit, feeling like that dog in the picture above when I’m waiting on an answer, but I’ve found that now that I’ve developed more patience, I wait more with expectancy than anxiety.
 Praise the Lord!

 As your faith grows, then you are able to begin waiting because you KNOW the answer is coming.
 You don’t look out the window because you are unsure whether it will appear or not, but instead because you expect it at any minute now, and you’re just excited to see HOW and WHEN it shows up, rather than wondering IF it will ever arrive.

 This only starts to occur when you let the Lord strengthen your heart by waiting on Him.
 Waiting equals strength training for your heart.
 And waiting takes patience.
-These are things that we, as humans beings, similar cannot develop without supernatural intervention.
+These are things that we, as humans beings, simply cannot develop without supernatural intervention.
 So take a minute to thank God today for the strength he promises whole we wait patiently for Him to come through.

 My prayer for you today, dear one, is that you too will begin to actively wait in expectation, knowing you have the strength of heart to endure whatever may come, because your strength comes from the Lord.
 I pray you can recognize you are not waiting on the world, you are waiting on the Lord, and when that is the truth you claim for your life, nothing the world does to try and stop the answer that’s coming can prevail.